Global Climate Risk Index

 The annually published Global Climate Risk Index analyses to what extent countries have been affected by the impacts of weather-related loss events (storms, floods, heat waves etc.).

-Unfortunately, we were unable to compile a Climate Risk Index in 2022 due to a temporary lack of data at our data supplier.
-We are very sorry about this and hope that there will be a new edition of the CRI in 2023.
-Until then, you are welcome to take a look at our CRI of 2021.
+Unfortunately, we were unable to compile a Climate Risk Index in 2022 and 2023 due to a temporary lack of data at our data supplier.
+We are very sorry about this.

 Alle Klimarisiko-Indizes